divfor/atomic_hash/README.md

-# atomic_hash
+# Summary
-a lock-free hash table designed for multiple threads to share a cache or data structure without lock API calls

-read/write/delete conccurrent operations are allowed.
-11M ops/s tested in dual Xeon E5-2650 CPU
+atomic hash is a lock-free hash table designed for multiple threads to share a cache or data structure without lock API calls. it allows multiple threads to concurrent read/write/delete hash items without locks.
+From dual Xeon E5-2650 CPU platform 11M ops/s can be made.

-both of successful and unsuccessful search from the hash table are O(1)
+By specifying max hash item number and expected collision rate, atomic_hash creates array 1 with higer load factor, array 2 with lower load factor, and a small arry 3 to store collision items. memory pool for hash nodes (not for user data) is designed for high performance and memory saving.
+Both of successful and unsuccessful search from the hash table are O(1)

 #Define your callback funtions to access hash data quickly